camouflagedName/GoPursue_prototype/README.md

 GoPursue is a career exploration app aimed at students at a high school level.
 The app provides "career cards" with data related to a particular professional and their current career.
 In addition to its main client-side facing features, the app provides a fully functional login process with mailer for confirming new users and an additional admin portal for managing the database as described below.

 ## Stack
 The app was built using the Rails framework and PostgreSQL.
+It has a fully functional API and routing written in Ruby.
+The app makes use of no external APIs.

-The backend was written in Ruby.
-The frontend was written in React.js/Bootstrap
+The frontend was written in React.js and Bootstrap as well as React Router

 ## Features